Joins via Geometric Resolutions: Worst-case and Beyond: Introduction

-\begin{example} Consider the relation $R(A,B)=\{4\}\times\{1,\dots,7\} \cup \{1,\dots,7\}\times \{4\}$, which is illustrated in Figure~\ref{fig:S-rel}.
+Consider the relation $R(A,B)=\{3\}\times\{1,3,5,7\} \cup \{1,3,5,7\}\times \{3\}$, which is illustrated in Figure~\ref{fig:S-rel}.
 For now assume that $R$ is stored in a B-tree with attribute order $(A,B)$.
-Any two consecutive tuples $(a,b_1)$ and $(a,b_2)$ in $R$ give rise to the box with its $A$ side being the singleton interval $[a,a]$ and its other side being the interval $(b_1,b_2)$.
-For example the gap box between the tuples $(4,4)$ and $(4,5)$ in Figure~\ref{fig:S-rel} is denoted by the blue box in Figure~\ref{fig:S-AB}.
-Consecutive tuples $(a_1,b_1)$ and $(a_2,b_2)$ for $a_1\neq a_2$ give rise to bigger rectangles.
+Any two consecutive tuples $(a,b_1)$ and $(a,b_2)$ in $R$ with $b_2>b_1+1$ give rise to a \rev{``tuple-free''} box whose $A$ side contains the single value $\{a\}$ and whose other side spans the values $\{b_1+1, \ldots, b_2-1\}$.
+We call such a box that does not contain any tuples a \emph{gap box}.
+Consecutive tuples $(a_1,b_1)$ and $(a_2,b_2)$ for $a_2> a_1+1$ give rise to bigger gap boxes.
+(Namely, the $A$ side will span the values $\{a_1+1, \ldots, a_2-1\}$, and the $B$ side will span the whole range of $B$.)
 Figure~\ref{fig:S-AB} illustrates all the gap boxes generated from this $R$.
 Suppose we want to compute the join $R(A, B) \Join S(B, C)$ for some other relation $S$.
 Then, the gap boxes from $R$ will span all values in the $C$-dimension.
 Similarly, the gap boxes for $S$ span all values in the $A$-dimension.
 And the output tuples are precisely the tuples $(a,b,c)$ which do not fall into any gap boxes, from both indices of $R$ and $S$. \end{example}

+It might appear counterintuitive that in this work we chose to compute the join by processing gap boxes rather than tuples of relations (i.e. we are processing the ``absence'' of the data rather than the data directly).
+Computing the join over tuples requires first taking the union of tuples of each relation and then taking the intersection over all relations.
+In contrast, joining over gap boxes is simpler since we only need to take the union of gap boxes from all relations.